termitehuegel/web-programming-demo-project/README.md

 To build the backend navigate to the `./demo-project-backend/` subdirectory and execute `mvn clean install`.
 If you did everything right, then the `./demo-project-backend/target/` directory should have appeared.

-To build the frontend of the project navigate to the `./demo-project-frontend/` subdirectory and execute `npm install` and after it successfully finished execute `ng build`.
+To build the frontend of the project navigate to the `./demo-project-frontend/` subdirectory and execute `npm install -g @angular/cli`.
+Following that execute`npm install`and after it successfully finished execute `ng build`.
 If you did everything right, then the `./demo-project-frontend/dist/` directory should have appeared.

 For more detailed information about the build process, consult the `README.md` of the corresponding subproject.

 ## Running

-Inorder to execute this project please build both parts of the project as described above and then execute `docker compose up --build` in this working directory.
+Inorder to run this project you can execute `docker compose up` in this directory.
-The docker compose starts both parts of this project as a service.
+The images will be downloaded automatically from githubs package registry.
-The frontend is available under http://localhost:80/ while the backend works starts under http://localhost:8080/.
+When this step is successful the Frontend should be reachable unter http://localhost:80/ and the backend should have started unter http://localhost:8080/.

+Alternatively you can build both projects as detailed above and execute `docker compose up --build` to build the images yourself.
+Though it is recommended to use the first option.

 For more information and other running configurations please consult the corresponding `README.md` of a subproject.